We believe working together is possible from anywhere in the world

-NXP needed to make it easier for employees to collaborate, work effectively when away from the office, and store and share large files.
-That meant increasing their use of cloud-based services for office applications, such as email, video conferencing, and data storage.
+Together with NXP, we use cloud-based services for office application, such as email, video conferencing, and data storage to make it easier for employees to collaborate, work effectively when away from the office, and store and share large files.
 NXP also required the simplicity and convenience of hosted solutions for managing HR and other company-wide functions.

 Why did NXP need to refresh their network architecture?

 Prior to the transformation, the corporate network was around six years old – too old to have been designed with access to cloud applications in mind.

 Every site had a network connection to its nearest NXP regional data center in Europe, Asia, and the Americas; internet breakout was available only at the data centers.

 ‘That worked fine while the majority of our IT services were hosted locally and network traffic was mostly intra-company,’ says Maurice Arntz, Senior Director, Infrastructure IT Solutions at NXP.

 ‘But, as we ramped up our use of cloud applications, the network struggled to support the sharp rise in internet traffic.’

 As the contract with NXP’s connectivity provider approached renewal time, Arntz seized the opportunity to refresh the network architecture and optimize it for consumption of cloud services.